campoy/shelbot/README.md

 Shelbot logs to `~/.shelbot.log`

-## Karma usage
+## Shelbot usage

-Shelbot's lexer is currently very simple and limited.
+In channel, you can invoke shelbot commands as follows.

+`shelbot help`

+shelbot commands available: "help", "version", "query item".

 Increasing and decreasing karma is done idiomatically.

 `string++`